ccd-utexas/tsphot/README.md

 **Note:** Clicking "Merge Branches" does not sync the merged "develop" branch back to GitHub.

 - - After resolving any code conflicts, make "develop" your active branch, click "Changes", click "Commit & Sync" (and/or "Sync" if there are unsynced commits).
 - - All of your code changes in your branch have now been merged into "develop".
 Delete your branch now that your miniproject is complete.
-Make "develop" your active branch, click the down-arrow on your branch, click "Delete", confirm that you want to delete your branch.
+Make "develop" your active branch.
+Click the down-arrow on your branch, click "Delete", confirm that you want to delete your branch.

-**Warning:** Never delete "develop" or "master".
+**Warning:** Never delete "develop" or "master" branches.

 - Merge develop into master:
 To issue a new code release into production.
 Use semantic versioning from http://semver.org/